 The Rooftop at the Broadview Hotel

 The Broadview Hotel represents one of Toronto’s most enormous transformations.
-What was once the notorious strip club Jilly’s has been turned into something of an eastern version of the Drake hotel, with a downstairs cafe bar and a rooftop hotel that may just put Sky Yard to shame.
+What was once the notorious strip club Jilly’s has been turned into something of an eastern version of the Drake hotel, with a downstairs cafe bar and a rooftop patio that may just put Sky Yard to shame.

 For one thing, the views here certainly beat a third-floor gaze down at Queen Street.